wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/PyEnv37.png)

-   Change the top "Location" line to read `/Users/admin/PycharmEnvironments/WeVoteServerPy3.7` and the interpreter pulldown to point to Python 3.7 (that you recently installed with brew).
+   Change the top "Location" line to read `/Users/admin/PycharmEnvironments/WeVoteServerPy3.7` and the interpreter pulldown to point to Python 3.7 (that you installed with brew a few steps ago).
 Then press Ok.

 1. The preferences pane comes up.
-If there is a yellow warning at the bottom of the dialog that says to "Install latest Python packaging tools", click it and install them, if not it is ok.
+If there is a yellow warning at the bottom of the dialog that says to "Install latest Python packaging tools", click it and install them, if you don't see this message, no worries.
 Finally on the dialog frame, press "Apply" then "Ok"

    ![ScreenShot](images/PreferencesAFTER.png)

-   Now python and the terminal sessions run in the `WeVoteServerPy3.7` virtual environment that you have setup, without effecting the global environment of MacOS.
+   Now Python "Run" and terminal sessions execute within the `WeVoteServerPy3.7` virtual environment that you have setup, without effecting the global environment settings of your Mac.

 1. In the PyCharm terminal, press the `+` button to open a new terminal session.
-   Note that the terminal shows we are running in the `WeVoteServerPy3.7` virtual environment and in the terminal window type python --version to confirm that the WeVoteServer and its terminal windows are running python 3.7
+   Note that the terminal shows we are running in the `WeVoteServerPy3.7` virtual environment and in the terminal window, type `python --version` to confirm that the WeVoteServer and its terminal windows are running python 3.7

    ![ScreenShot](images/Terminal37.png)